DiceTechnology/dice-fairlink/README.md

 # How can I use dice-fairlink (TL/DR version)?
 - Add dice-fairlink as a dependency to your JVM project
+- Add software.amazon.awssdk:rds and software.amazon.awssdk:resourcegroupstaggingapi as dependencies of your project
 - Add `fairlink` as a jdbc sub-protocol to your connection string's schema
 - If using the AWS API discovery mode, change your connection string's host to the name of your AWS Aurora cluster.
 Use the cluster's read-only endpoint otherwise

 # Here for version 1.x.x ?
-Version 2.x.x of dice-fairlink is internally substancially different, in particular in terms of configuration and the IAM permissions it needs to run.
+Version 2.x.x of dice-fairlink is substancially different internally, in particular in terms of configuration and the IAM permissions it needs to run.
 Please see the README.md of versions 1.x.x [here](https://github.com/DiceTechnology/dice-fairlink/blob/1.2.4/README.md).

 Changes from 1.x.x:
 - Renamed the sub-protocol from `auroraro` to `fairlink`